martimalek/react-native-bars-colors/README.md

 This is a module made because of personal needs and for now only supports Android.
 PRs are welcome ;)

 The color format should be in HEX with 6 chars, not 3.
-Ex. #ABCDEF (This will be changed ASAP so that #AB and #ABC formats are supported)
+Ex. #RRGGBB (This will be changed ASAP so that #RGB format is supported)